-When first mixing levain and water I encourage students when making sourdough bread to use an mixing motion with their hands to mix the flour in a way that aerates the dough.
+When first mixing leaven and water I encourage students when making sourdough bread to use a mixing motion with their hands to mix the flour in a way that aerates the dough.
 By encouraging oxygen into the dough you are still able to assist in the development of more gluten bonds.
-This action alone is enough to add to the development of the gluten and once the flour is added then I use a no knead gentle fold and stretch techniques.
+This action alone is enough to add to the development of the gluten and once the flour is added then I use a no-knead gentle fold and stretch techniques.
 Ironically over mixing and over kneading the dough result is over oxidization.
-Once over oxidization occurs the dough looses elasticity, and strength as the gluten structure breaks down, leaving a tough dense heavy textured and disappointing sourdough.
-You can tell when this happens because as the dough loses elasticity and is over worked the carotenoid pigments, which give flour its lovely creamy color, are also broken down and destroyed leaving the dough somewhat whiter.
-The final thing that affects oxidization when making dough is the ambient temperature.
-The warmer it is then the quicker oxidization takes place, so it is advisable to avoid over oxidization by making your dough in a relatively ambient temperature, not to mention that fast fermentation of your sourdough gives a less developed flavor.
+Once over oxidization occurs the dough loses elasticity, and strength as the gluten structure breaks down, leaving a tough dense heavy textured and disappointing sourdough.
+You can tell when this happens because as the dough loses elasticity and is overworked the carotenoid pigments, which give flour its lovely creamy colour, are also broken down and destroyed leaving the dough somewhat whiter.
+The final thing that affects oxidization when making the dough is the ambient temperature.
+The warmer it is then the quicker oxidization takes place, so it is advisable to avoid over oxidization by making your dough in relatively ambient temperature, not to mention that fast fermentation of your sourdough gives a less developed flavour.

 Truthfully you won’t over oxidise flour when mixing by hand, it’s only ever happened to me on a machine, but it is still worth understanding the concept.